csiro-crop-informatics/nextflow-embl-abr-webinar/nextflow-tutorial.md

 It probably makes sense to move the executable to a [directory accessible via `$PATH`](https://askubuntu.com/questions/60218/how-to-add-a-directory-to-the-path), just to be able to run `nextflow` rather than having to remember to type the full path to nextflow each time you want to run it.

+For consistency of how nextflow output is presented in the terminal, you should use the specific version of nextflow, e.g. `NXF_VER=19.01.0 nextflow run ...`.
+Alternatively, use `-ansi-log false` with later versions of nextflow.

 ## Software environment